 Why do we need a deep-draft Arctic port?
 Our state and federal congressional leadership have highlighted several reasons why Alaska needs an Arctic port: maintaining sovereignty in light of increased Arctic traffic and activity; diversifying Alaska’s economy; Arctic Search and Rescue coverage/responsibility; and protecting U.S. air, land and sea borders.

 How will the design, construction and operation of the deep-draft Arctic port be funded?
 It is too soon to know.
 The Project Development Team is looking at a public-private partnership for design, construction, and operations as the most likely funding scenario.
-Study recommendations do not necessarily reflect the program and budgeting priorities inherent in the local, state and federal programs or the formulations of a national Civil Works water resources program.
-Consequently, the recommendations may be changed at higher review levels of the local, state and federal government.

 Will anybody be able to use the port?
 When will the port be built?
 The timing and access to the port will depend on the purpose of the specific port as well as the partnership to finance, build, and operate the port.
 Port construction using public funds must stipulate public access.